benfixit/catholic_hymnbook/content/come-thou-almighty-king.md

 Help us thy name to sing,
 Help us to praise.
 Father all glorious,
-O'er all victorious,
+Wholly victorious,
-Come, and reign over us,
+Come, and rule over us,
 Ancient of Days.

 2. Come, thou Incarnate Word,
-Who for us death endured,
+And make your message heard,
 Our prayer attend;
-Come and thy people bless,
+Come and your people bless,
-And give thy word success;
+And give your word success;
-Fill us with righteousness,
+And let your holiness,
-Savior and friend.
+to us descend.

 3. Come, Holy Comforter,
-Thy sacred witness bear
+Your sacred witness bear,
 In this glad hour;
-To us thy grace impart;
+You who almighty art,
-And rule in ev'ry heart!
+Enlighten every heart
-Never from us depart,
+From us do not depart,
 Spirit of pow'r!

-4. To thee, O Trinity,
+4. To You, great One in Three,
-Eternal praises be
+Eternal praises be,
-Forever more!
+Hence, ever more!
-Thy sov'reign majesty
+Your sovereign majesty
 May we in glory see,
 And to eternity
 Love and adore!